 - 0.2 milligram vitamin B6 (9 percent DV)

 - 55.6 milligrams phosphorus (6 percent DV)

 - 3.9 micrograms vitamin K (5 percent DV)

 - 0.7 milligram zinc (5 percent DV)

-So what’s the difference between these common root vegetables?
-Yucca root and cassava are actually the same plant, but the terms “yucca root” or “yuca” are more commonly used in the United States and in Spanish.
+What’s the difference between these common root vegetables?
+Yucca root and cassava are actually the same plant, but the terms “yucca root” or “yuca” are more commonly used in the U.S. and in Spanish.
 Yams, on the other hand, are another type of edible tuber but actually belong to an entirely different genus of plants.

 While yucca is native to South America, yams are actually widely grown across Asia, Africa and the Americas.
 They have a rough skin that softens when heated, and they can range in color from dark brown to pink.
 They can be prepared similarly to yucca and can be swapped in place of potatoes and boiled, mashed or baked in a variety of recipes.

 Gram for gram in terms of nutrition, yams are lower in calories and carbohydrates but also contain nearly double the fiber as yucca.
-They are slightly lower in vitamin C but contain a higher amount of other nutrients such as vitamin B6 and potassium.
-(12)
+They are slightly lower in vitamin C but contain a higher amount of other nutrients, such as vitamin B6 and potassium.